 Each review on our site contains the author's own subjective opinions and may also contain factual statements reflecting that individual's personal experience attending an event.

 Respond them.
 We believe you have a right to tell your side of the story.
 You can respond directly on our site for free when you sign up for a free organizer account.
 (This account lets you control who can post your Responses.)
 We recommend that you reply to all of the reviews, both positive and negative.
 We’ve learned that our users have a more favourable impression of events and take the time to respond to reviews on 10times in a calm and thoughtful way.
 You should also know that the Organizer Response is the only comment we publish on any review – so we let you have the last word.

 Also, check the article on tips on how to manage your reviews.

 Can 10times be held responsible or be sued for reviews?

 All ratings and reviews that are displayed on 10times are collected, once the event gets over, in a transparent manner via different channels from our users who indicate to have attended the event.
 We are not liable for the content since 10times is not the writer/publisher of that review.

 10times is an online event review site where people share opinions, and it is expected that any reasonable person will read and interpret these reviews as personal opinions.

 While we do receive legal demand letters about reviews from time to time that include threats to sue 10times, so far, no one has followed through with a lawsuit against us for our reviews.
 Why?
 Because:

-- Also it is unlawful to host discussion, share & collect public opinion on un-biased manner under freedom of speech by respective laws from where we operate and by laws of various countries.
+Also, it is unlawful to host discussions, share & collect public opinion in an unbiased manner under freedom of speech by respective laws from where we operate and by-laws of various countries.

 The law is clear on this.
 So companies who sue 10times for the reviews posted by our members risk penalties imposed by the court.
 These may include financial sanctions and reimbursement of our attorney's fees for our having to defend against a lawsuit that ignores obvious legal protections for 10times.